MudMoh/Alx_DjangoLearnLab/advanced-api-project/README.md

 ## Views

-- **BookListView**: A generic ListAPIView for listing all books (GET).
+- **BookListView**: Custom view using ListModelMixin for listing all books (GET).
 Allows access to all users.
-- **BookDetailView**: A generic RetrieveAPIView for retrieving a single book by ID (GET).
+- **BookDetailView**: Custom view using RetrieveModelMixin for retrieving a single book by ID (GET).
 Allows access to all users.
-- **BookCreateView**: A generic CreateAPIView for creating new books (POST).
+- **BookCreateView**: Custom view using CreateModelMixin for creating new books (POST).
 Requires authentication.
-- **BookUpdateView**: A generic UpdateAPIView for updating existing books (PUT/PATCH).
+- **BookUpdateView**: Custom view using UpdateModelMixin for updating existing books (PUT/PATCH).
 Requires authentication.
-- **BookDeleteView**: A generic DestroyAPIView for deleting books (DELETE).
+- **BookDeleteView**: Custom view using DestroyModelMixin for deleting books (DELETE).
 Requires authentication.

 ## Permissions